Tourists can visit Panama for 30-180 days, depending on which country they are from. But to live in Panama full-time, you must get a residency visa.

 2. Purchase real estate worth at least $200,000.
 This must be titled real estate.
 It cannot be Right of Possession (ROP)real estate.
 You can finance the real estate purchase, but financing will take at least 90 days.
 Most banks want 20-30% down.
 Plus, you need a life insurance policy naming the bank as beneficiary, and all loans must be paid off by the time you turn 70.
 Learn more about buying real estate in this article.

 3. Deposit $200,000 into a 3-year CD earning 3.5% interest at a Panama bank.
+Some banks pay 5.5% on a 3-year CD.
 Your immigration attorney will help you set up the correct account.
 Read this article about the safety of Panama’s banks.

 4. Set up a Panama company that issues you a labor contract and a work permit.
 You must show income for at least nine months and pay into Panama’s Social Security.
-This costs about $5000 for one person.
-You can add legal dependents for an additional fee.
-See details about the $5000 visa option here.
+The initial fees for this visa are about $6000 for one person.
+Your spouse and minor children can also get this visa.
+The total costs for this visa are about $10,000 for one person.

-With any of these Friendly Nations Visa options, you can get a work permit so that you can work in Panama selling products or services.
+With any of these Friendly Nations Visa options, you can get a work permit to sell products or services in Panama.

-When you get a Friendly Nations Visa, there is no requirement to live in Panama but you must come back for a few days every two years.
+When you get a Friendly Nations Visa, you are not required to live in Panama, but you must come back for a few days every two years.

 Once you get your permanent visa, you can still get the Pensionado (also called Jubilado) discounts if you meet the age requirements of 55 for women and 60 for men.
 Learn more about all the Pensionado discounts available to you in Panama.